workadventure/scripting-api-extra/docs/functions-svelte.md

 ## Mapping a WorkAdventure variable to a Svelte store

-Use `createStoreFromVariable` to create a Svelte store this is bound to a WorkAdventure variable.
+Use `createStoreFromVariable` to create a Svelte store thas is bound to a WorkAdventure variable.

 ```typescript
 const myVariableStore = createStoreFromVariable('my_variable');